bertolinimarco/Seth-Color-Scheme/README.md

-A Seti_UI syntax mod for Sublime Text 3, with focus on HTML-CSS-Sass-JS
+A more readable and low eyestrain focused Sublime Text color scheme.

 ## Features and Differences
 - Focus: low eyestrain + readability
-- Color scheme mashup from Brogrammer + Seti UI
 - More readable tags and comments in HTML
 - Under constant development